C Two Types of Errors When Using SPC

 C.1.1 Average run length

-\[ ARL_1=\frac{1}{1-\beta} \] for the out-of-control ARL, when a special cause is present, where
+\[ ARL_1=\frac{1}{1-\beta} \] where a special cause is present.

 \[ \alpha=P\{\text{signal | common cause variation}\}=P\{\text{false positive}\}=P\{\text{type 1 error}\} \]